-The Department caseworker will sometimes offer to help link you into supports.
-It is often faster if you look for services yourself.
+The Department CM may offer to help link you into supports.
+It is sometimes faster if you look for services yourself.

 What is a negotiated placement agreement?

 This is a short term agreement between the parents and the Department for a child to go into a placement arrangement, such as extended family members, foster care or residential care i.e. a group home.